 Any home care provider you consider should actively manage the caregivers it employs.
 The agency should have a way to monitor their caregivers and ensure they arrive on time for their shifts.
 A good home care provider will be your support if you need it; they’re there to ensure your loved one receives the care they need when needed.

 As you speak with home health care providers, don’t be afraid to ask plenty of questions.
 A good agency will be able to answer your questions, discuss potential options for your loved one, and help you implement home care services.

 Six qualities to look for in a caregiver

 It’s so important that the caregiver you choose is a good fit for your loved one.
 Look for these qualities in any caregiver you consider.

 Make sure that any caregiver you consider is fully insured.
 Never consider a caregiver who is not fully insured.

 2. A list of high-quality references

-Ask each caregiver for references, and be sure to follow up with each reference.
+Ask each caregiver for references and follow up with each reference.
 Call the references and ask them about their experiences with the caregiver.

 In addition to checking references, you should perform a background check before bringing any caregiver into your parent’s home.

 If caregivers are not working with an agency, they will be responsible for their continuing education opportunities.
 Look for a caregiver seeking training and other opportunities to further their education.